ouafcode/alx-higher_level_programming/0x00-python-hello_world/README.md

 - Task11: Write a script that compiles a Python script file.

 The Python file name will be stored in the environment variable $PYFILE

+- Task12: Write the Python function def magic_calculation(a, b): that does exactly the same as the following Python bytecode